Comparative European Politics

 By the end of the module students should be able to:

-Examine and apply some of the most widely used theoretical perspectives in the field of comparative politics.
+- Display a familiarity with and some of the most widely used theoretical perspectives in the field of comparative politics and an ability to relate them to the practice of political phenomena in contemporary Europe.